CCKJon/cookbook/frontend/JOURNAL.md

 - Need to do styling for private dashboard, update recipe, favorites page.
 - create a reviews/comments posted for a recipe, allow comment sorting based off recency, stars, dates, etc.

+Possible features to add:

+- private messaging
+- ratings on recipes

 FIXING NEEDED:

 - DELETE recipe function in private dashboard executes the function before clicking on the "Are you sure?" button